klefstad-teaching/cs122b-starter-fe2/README.md

 If you would like the user to be moved to another page simply use the history object.
 You can get it through this.props.

-**IMPORTANT: The three objects will be passed to your componenet automaticly IF they are INSIDE OF SWITCH** **HOWEVER: if you have a component inside of that componentYOU WILL NEED TO MANNUALY PASS IT along the chain.**
+**IMPORTANT: The three objects will be passed to your componenet automaticly IF they are INSIDE OF SWITCH** **HOWEVER: if you have a component inside of that component YOU WILL NEED TO MANNUALY PASS IT along the chain.**

 There are two ways of moving the user to a new page, the latter lets you also supply an object to be given to the new page that will be storage in `location.state`